NightFoxAnimation/K12_AutoClasslogin/README.md

         <h4 align="center">Just some guy</h4>

 # K12_AutoClasslogin
-### Python script to effortlessly log in to your K12 (O.V.C.A) profile, identify if the class is optional or required, and seamlessly join the scheduled time.
+### Simple Python script to effortlessly log in to your K12 (O.V.C.A) profile, identify if the class is optional or required, and seamlessly join the scheduled time.

 #### If you don't have python